Death and state funeral of George VI: Procession and lying in state

 At Westminster Hall members of both houses of parliament were present to witness the guardsmen carry the coffin into the hall.
 The procession into the hall was led by the officers of arms, the Gentleman Usher of the Black Rod (Brian Horrocks), the minister of works (David Eccles), the Earl Marshal, the Lord Great Chamberlain (James Heathcote-Drummond-Willoughby, 3rd Earl of Ancaster) and, immediately in front of the coffin, the Dean of Westminster (Alan Don) and the Archbishop of York (Cyril Garbett).
 The coffin was followed by Elizabeth II, Queen Mary, Queen Elizabeth The Queen Mother and Princess Margaret (who had all travelled by car from Buckingham Palace) and the Duke of Edinburgh, the Duke and Duchess of Gloucester, the Duchess of Kent and the Princess Royal.
-The Archbishop conducted a service during which the coffin was guarded by the Honourable Corps of Gentlemen at Arms and the Yeoman of the Guard.
+The Archbishop conducted a brief service which included the hymn "Abide with Me" at the request of the Queen.
+During the service, the coffin was guarded by the Honourable Corps of Gentlemen at Arms and the Yeomen of the Guard.

 George VI's coffin was afterwards placed on a dais in Westminster Hall, under a vigil guard.
 The public were permitted to view the coffin and, at times, queued for 4 mi to do so.
 Over the next three days some 304,000 people passed through Westminster Hall.
 The numbers were lower than they had been for George V, which was ascribed to the effects of the widespread television coverage.
 After the final day of lying in state it took a team of three jewellers two hours to clean the dust off the crown jewels which lay on the coffin, in preparation for the funeral.